Undergraduate Level Course Descriptions

 INSS 495 INTERNSHIP IN INFORMATION SYSTEMS - Three hours; 3 credits.
 This course provides students in Information Systems the opportunity to broaden their education experience through supervised work assignments with organizations or governmental agencies.
 Prerequisite: Permission of the INSS chairperson.
 (FALL, SPRING, SUMMER)

-INSS 496 IT PROJECT MANAGEMENT – Three hours, 3 credits.
+INSS 496 IT PROJECT MANAGEMENT - Three hours, 3 credits.
 This course discusses the processes, methods, techniques and tools that organizations use to manage their information systems projects.
 The course covers a systematic methodology for initiating, planning, executing, controlling, and closing projects.
 The course covers all project management knowledge areas as outlined by Project Management Institute.
 Prerequisite (with C or better grade): INSS 370.
-(SPRING)
+(FALL AND SPRING)

 SERVICES AND SUPPLY CHAIN MANAGEMENT COURSE OFFERINGS

-SSCM 280 SERVICES OPERATIONS MANAGEMENT.
 Three hours, 3 credits.
 This course introduces the concepts, principles, problems, and practices of successful service operations management.
-Topics include: the role of services in the economy, strategic positioning and internet strategies, new service development process, managing service expectations, front-office & back-office interface, service quality, yield management, waiting time management, and site selection.
+Topics include: the role of services in the economy, strategic positioning and internet strategies, new service development process, managing service expectations, front-office & back-office interface, service quality, yield management, waiting time management, and service facility location, service projects, and technology in services.
 (SPRING)

-SSCM 330 SUPPLY CHAIN MANAGEMENT AND SUSTAINABILITY.
-Three hours, 3 credits .
+Three hours, 3 credits.
 This course introduces students to strategies and techniques for effective supply chain management and sustainability.
-Topics include: basics of supply chain management, inventory management, procurement and outsourcing strategies, global logistics management, distribution operations, coordinated product and supply chain design, information sharing in supply chains, Bullwhip effect, supply chain quality management and six sigma, supply chain risk management and sustainability issues.
-(FALL).
+Topics include: basics of supply chain management, inventory management, procurement and outsourcing strategies, global logistics management, distribution operations, coordinated product and supply chain design, information sharing in supply chains, Bullwhip effect, supply chain quality management and six sigma, supply chain risk management, global supply chain management, and sustainability issues.
+(FALL)

-SSCM 355 Strategic Procurement and Logistics Management.
-Three hours, 3 credits .
-In this course, a variety of analytical tools and frameworks are presented in order to help students understand issues in strategic sourcing and logistics.
-Topics include: make or buy decisions, procurement strategy, procurement contracts, supply chain performance management, inventory management, vendor managed inventory, materials requirement planning, ABC inventory analysis, microanalysis of logistics and transportation services, transportation analytical models, third party logistics, warehouse management, material handling, logistics network design, transportation costing and issues related to distribution channel management.
-(SPRING)
+Three hours, 3 credits.
+In this course, a variety of analytical tools and frameworks are presented in order to help students understand issues in logistics management.
+Topics include: microanalysis of logistics and transportation services, multi-modal transportation systems, transportation planning and analytical models, transportation costing, third party logistics, warehouse management, material handling, distribution center operations and performance management, logistics network design, vendor managed inventory, risks in global logistics, and issues related to distribution channel management.
+(SPRING).